-1. Dress like an onion.
+1. Dress like an onion

-The Quebecois have a saying, s’habiller comme un oignon, which literally means to dress like an onion, in layers.
-This is especially important when hiking in colder weather, as temperatures can vary at the bottom of the trail and on the summit of the mountain.
-Having a variety of insulating clothing will help you regulate your body temperature and stay comfortable.
-I like to wear a layer of long underwear, a light fleece or soft shell jacket, and waterproof pants.
+The Québécois have a saying — s’habiller comme un oignon — which literally means “dress like an onion;” i.e. wear layers.
+This is especially important for winter hiking, as temperatures can change greatly between the trailhead and the summit.
+Having a variety of insulating clothing will help you regulate your body temperature and keep you comfortable.
+I like to wear a layer of long underwear, a light fleece or softshell jacket, and waterproof pants.
 I keep an insulated jacket (either down or synthetic loft), fleece pants, and a waterproof shell jacket in my pack in case of foul weather.
-Always wear thick, winter-weight socks, since your toes are the first place you’ll feel cold.
-It’s also a good idea to have two layers of gloves or mittens, one for insulation and one for waterproofing.
-An outfit like this will keep you dry in case of precipitation and warm when you reach an exposed area or summit.
+Make sure your bottom layer is a moisture-wicking fabric as any sweat on your skin will start to feel cold very quickly the moment you stop moving.

-2. Start small and start early.
+2. Start small and start early

 3. Bring safety gear.

-Avid outdoorsman Frank Gibbons, who hikes and backpacks year-round in New Hampshire’s White Mountains, warns that even day hikers should be prepared to spend the night in an emergency.
-“Every member of the group usually carries some emergency gear like a bivy sack or sleeping bag, down parka, cell phone, sleeping pad (for laying someone down if he is hurt), etc.” While it may mean that your backpack is a bit heavier, it may also mean that you avoid frostbite if you have to stay on the mountain overnight.
+Avid outdoorsman Frank Gibbons, who hikes and backpacks year-round in New Hampshire’s White Mountains, warns that even day-hikers should be prepared to spend the night outside in an emergency.
+“Every member of the group usually carries some emergency gear like a bivy sack or sleeping bag, down parka, cell phone, sleeping pad (for laying someone down if hurt), etc.” While it may mean that your backpack is a bit heavier, it may also mean that you avoid frostbite if you have to stay on the mountain overnight.
 Many hikers choose to always carry the 10 Essentials in their packs.

-4. Check the weather.
+4. Check the weather

 “Do your research, learn about winter conditions and how they vary from summer conditions.
 It’s really a different world in the winter.
 A dozen people have died on Mount Washington due to avalanches.
-When you get above tree line, you have the added challenge of finding your way in limited visibility, or even whiteout conditions.”
+When you get above treeline, you have the added challenge of finding your way in limited visibility or even whiteout conditions.”

-5. Learn to use crampons.
+5. Learn to use microspikes